What is Smart TV?

 Disadvantages of Smart TVs

-Just like in the case of accessing internet on a computer or a laptop, another concern with the use of smart TVs is the interference with the viewers’ personal privacy.
+Just like in the case of accessing the internet on a computer or a laptop, another concern with the use of smart TVs is the interference with the viewers’ personal privacy.

 Concerns have been raised about the possibilities of spying through the cameras that come with these TVs.
 Loss of personal data is also another possible drawback.
 Since viewers use smart TVs to access their social networking sites, the users’ sensitive information such as passwords may also be at risk.